transkatgirl/Tapestry-Loom/README.md

 - Implement mobile support
 - Implement multi-platform support (Web, Desktop, Obsidian, Vim??, etc..)
 	- Implement integration with some sort of local transcription plugin
+- Alternately, try integrating the tree/graph and the editor more, similar to [loom](https://github.com/socketteer/loom)
 - Allow adding roles to nodes when using chat-style LLM endpoints
 	- Allow a chat weave session to reference another weave using LLM tool use (based on this [twitter thread](https://x.com/arcreflex_/status/1930671693707591767))
 - Tooling for autolooms (looms where node choices are picked by another model)